jlab-hep/-rd53a_software_doc/docs/non_electrical_test.md

 # Do non-electrical tests and upload the results to LocalDB

-QCHelper is GUI tool to upload QC results to localDB.
+QCHelper is GUI tool to upload QC results to localDB.<br>
 ![QCHelper_structure](images/QCHepler_structure.png)<br>

 ## I. Start GUI